Our Projects In malawi

 Project plan 2016-2017

-Where a country has extreme inequalities in access to property, failure of the state to take corrective measures represents a violation of the obligation to fulfil the right to property.
-Malawi is a prime example of such a country according to the Malawi Human Right Commission.
+Malawi Human Rights Commission argues that Malawi is a prime example of a country with extreme inequalities in regards to access to propert.
+Failure of the state to take corrective measures represents a violation of the obligation to fullfil the right to property.

 Voice of a Suffering Community is an umbrella term under which projects will be carried out between us (MUD Africa) and the Malawian non-governmental, community-based organization Millennium Information and Resource Centre (MIRECE).
 Furthermore, the project Voice of a Suffering Community is targeting the ex-tobacco farmer community in the central region of Malawi.
 The aim is to increase the knowledge of land rights, gender equality and human rights within the suffering community as a means to empower the community to advocate for their rights to human dignity and land rights.